Christopher Gillberg: DAMP, MBD, and ADHD

+As of December 2024, Gillberg has authored 780 papers (listed at PubMed) on DAMP, ADHD and related conditions.

 Gillberg's criteria for Asperger syndrome

-In 1989, Gillberg became instrumental in the publication of the first diagnostic criteria for Asperger syndrome.
+In 1989, Gillberg created one of the first diagnostic criteria for Asperger syndrome, which was revised in 1991.
 They are applied in clinical practice due to the adhesion to the original description of Hans Asperger.
 All of the following six criteria must be met for confirmation of diagnosis: